briskhome/briskhome/README.md

 * **Documenting**.
 You can help **[writing documentation](https://github.com/heuels/briskhome-docs)** for the latest release or work-in-progress features.
 * **Reporting bugs**.
 If you have encountered a bug or an unexpected behavior, please **[open an issue](https://github.com/heuels/briskhome/issues/new)**.
 * **Suggesting features**.
 You can always suggest a new feature by **[opening an issue](https://github.com/heuels/briskhome/issues/new)**.

+If you like the project do [contact me](mailto:ezaitsev@briskhomoe.com) – I'd love to work on it together!

 ## License
 The MIT License (MIT)